Everything we do is made possible through partnerships. Together our goal is to not only transform the South Plains but to transform the world.

 Last year students at our 40 partnering schools logged 247,683.05 hours and raised $136,348.35 for area agencies.
 We made 4,358 volunteer referrals to our more than 100 agency partners.
 938 professionals participated in workshops and consultations, receiving 4,357.75 hours of training.
 And that’s just the tip of our impact.

 There are many ways to invest in the Volunteer Center’s impact.
-You can make a donation today or send an email to our Development Coordinator Amanda McAfee to find out how you can get involved in other opportunities like our Leadership and Impact Societies.
+You can make a donation today or send an email to our Development Manager Paris Wright to find out how you can get involved in other opportunities like our Leadership and Impact Societies.

 Where your investment goes:

-- $8 – connects on adult volunteer to a community need
+- $8 – connects an adult volunteer to a community need

 - $100 – mobilizes 5 youth volunteers to support area nonprofits